Rico-febrian/elt-dwh-for-online-travel-agent-business/README.md

           schema: [YOUR DATABASE SCHEMA NAME]
           threads (1 or more): [SET TO THE LOWEST VALUE IF YOUR PC SLOW]
           ```
-          After initiating the project, a new directory will be created in your root project directory, like this: [dbt]()
+          After initiating the project, a new directory will be created in your root project directory, like this: [dbt directory](https://github.com/Rico-febrian/elt-dwh-for-online-travel-agent-business/tree/main/pactravel_dbt)

       - Set the materialization strategy and timezone

-        Update your dbt_project.yml file inside the DBT project directory to look like this: [dbt_project.yml]()
+        Update your dbt_project.yml file inside the DBT project directory to look like this: [dbt_project.yml](https://github.com/Rico-febrian/elt-dwh-for-online-travel-agent-business/blob/main/pactravel_dbt/dbt_project.yml)

       - Set up the required packages

-        Create a packages.yml file inside your DBT project directory and define the required packages: [packages.yml]()
+        Create a packages.yml file inside your DBT project directory and define the required packages: [packages.yml](https://github.com/Rico-febrian/elt-dwh-for-online-travel-agent-business/blob/main/pactravel_dbt/packages.yml)

     - ### Build staging layer model